themisir/themisir.com/content/posts/adding-role-claim-to-identity-server-4.md

 },
 ```

-The steps above ensures that "role" claim is added to IS4 user info endpoint.
-You can confirm the result by sending `GET /connect/userinfo` request.
+the steps above ensuwes that "wowe" c-cwaim is added t-to is4 usew info e-endpoint. òωó you c-can confiwm the w-wesuwt by sending `GET /connect/userinfo` wequest.

-### Add "role"  claim to access tokens
+### add "wowe"  cwaim to access tokens

-You have to update your **ApiResource**s to add additional claims to generated access tokens.
+you have to update youw **apiwesouwce**s to add additionaw cwaims to genewated a-access tokens.

 ```cs
 new ApiResource(